simpolism/simpolism.github.io/_drafts/voyeurism.markdown

 > What classic voyeurism is is espial: watching people who don't know you're there as they go about the _mundane but erotically charged little businesses of private life_.
 It's interesting that so much classic voyeurism involves media of framed glass--windows, telescopes, etc. Maybe the framed glass is why the analogy to television is so tempting.
 But TV-watching is a different animal from Peeping Tomism.
 Because the people we're watching through TV's framed-glass screen are not really ignorant of the fact that somebody is watching them...

-It is a key aspect of "voyeur porn" is a simulation of the target being unaware of the voyeur.
+Wallace highlights a key aspect of "voyeur porn": it is a simulation of the target being unaware of the voyeur.
 But the more interesting part of his paragraph is the idea of "mundane but erotically charged little businesses of private life."
 We might wonder: what about _private life_ is _erotically charged_?

 Haley Thurston provides us with an inkling of the answer, in her essay ["The Heroine's Journey"](https://www.ribbonfarm.com/2015/01/28/the-heroines-journey/) (emphasis mine):